 Vatican City is the smallest country in the world, with just over 100 acres.
-It is completed encircled by Rome which makes visiting the Vatican while in Rome quite easy to do.
+It is completely encircled by Rome which makes visiting the Vatican while in Rome quite easy to do.

-How to get from Rome to Vatican City
+How to Make the Trip from Rome to Vatican City

 You could also walk, but depending on where you are in Rome, that might not be the most feasible option, especially when time is of the essence.